Sowmyashree21/Automating-Cryptocurrency-Price-Tracking-with-API/README.md

 ## Data Cleaning & Transformation
 Data preparation steps included:

-- Parsing nested JSON responses from the API
+- Parsing nested JSON responses from the API.
-- Flattening complex structures into a clean DataFrame
+- Flattening complex structures into a clean DataFrame.
-- Adding a **timestamp** column for time-based analysis
+- Adding a **timestamp** column for time-based analysis.
-- Appending new API data to the CSV in “append mode” without overwriting previous entries
+- Appending new API data to the CSV in “append mode” without overwriting previous entries.
-- Ensuring numeric precision for financial data with custom display formatting
+- Ensuring numeric precision for financial data with custom display formatting.

 ---